-A related shortcoming of the standard mutual information is that for finite~$n$ a \emph{random} labeling~$c$ will have positive mutual information with respect to any ground truth in expectation: because mutual information is non-negative, fluctuations due to randomness in finite systems will produce non-negative values only and hence their average will in general be positive~\cite{VEB10,Zhang15}.
-This seems counterintuitive: we would expect the average value for a random labeling to be zero.
+For the same reason, the traditional mutual information gives a maximum score to any candidate~$c$ which is a refinement of the true~$g$, i.e.,~every community in $c$ is a subset of a community in $g$.
+More generally, the traditional mutual information is biased towards labelings with too many groups~\cite{AP17, VEB10, NCY20,JKN24,LN16}.

-We can rectify this issue by using another variant of the mutual information, which subtracts off the expected value of the measure, thereby making the average zero by definition.
-To do this we must first decide how a random labeling is to be defined---over what distribution of candidate labelings are we averaging?
-A popular choice is to take the uniform distribution over labelings that share the same group sizes~$n^{(c)}$ as the actual candidate~$c$.
-This yields the \textit{adjusted mutual information} of Vinh~\etal~\cite{VEB10}:
+A related shortcoming of the traditional mutual information is that for finite~$n$ even a random labeling~$c$ will have positive mutual information with respect to any ground truth in expectation: because the traditional mutual information is non-negative, fluctuations due to randomness will produce non-negative values only and hence their average will in general be positive~\cite{VEB10,Zhang15}.
+This seems counterintuitive; we would expect the average value for a random labeling to be zero.

-where the expectation is over the ensemble described.
-This gives $\langle I_A(c;g) \rangle_{\{c|n^{(c)}\}} = 0$, so a positive value of the adjusted mutual information indicates a candidate labeling that performs above average within this ensemble.
+We can solve this problem by using another variant of the mutual information, which subtracts off the expected value, thereby making the average zero by definition.
+To do this we must first specify how the expectation is defined---over what distribution of candidate labelings are we averaging?
+The conventional choice is to take the uniform distribution over labelings that share the same group sizes~$n^{(c)}$ as the actual candidate~$c$.
+This yields the adjusted mutual information of Vinh~\etal~\cite{VEB10}: